Mihailorama/quick-taxonomy-info/CFL.md

 -------------

-To use the simple server with the realm `dev` rather than `platform`, create a client in the Keycloak admin intgerface, then create a `.env` file like the
+To use the simple server with the realm `dev` rather than `platform`, create a client in the Keycloak admin interface, then create a `.env` file like the
 following:

 ```bash